dokku/dokku/README.md

 ## Support

-You can use [Github Issues](https://github.com/progrium/dokku/issues), check [Troubleshooting](https://github.com/progrium/dokku/wiki/Troubleshooting) on the wiki, or join us on [freenode in #dokku](https://webchat.freenode.net/?channels=%23dokku)
+You can use [Github Issues](https://github.com/progrium/dokku/issues), check [Troubleshooting](http://progrium.viewdocs.io/dokku/troubleshooting) in the documentation, or join us on [freenode in #dokku](https://webchat.freenode.net/?channels=%23dokku)

 ## Sponsors